Medically reviewed by Drugs.com. Last updated on Oct 9, 2019.

-Primary aldosteronism (al-DOS-tuh-ro-niz-um) is a type of hormonal disorder that leads to high blood pressure.
-Your adrenal glands produce a number of essential hormones.
-One of these is aldosterone, which balances sodium and potassium in your blood.
+Primary aldosteronism (al-DOS-tuh-ro-niz-um) is a hormonal disorder that leads to high blood pressure.
+It occurs when your adrenal glands produce too much of a hormone called aldosterone.

-Perched on top of each of your kidneys, your adrenal glands produce hormones that help regulate your metabolism, immune system, blood pressure and other essential functions.
+Perched atop each of your kidneys, your adrenal glands produce hormones that help regulate your metabolism, immune system, blood pressure and other essential functions.

 When to see a doctor

-- You have a family history of high blood pressure or stroke at age 40 or younger
+- High blood pressure and a family history of high blood pressure or stroke at age 40 or younger

 - A benign growth in an adrenal gland

-- Overactivity of both adrenal glands (idiopathic hyperaldosteronism)
+- Overactivity of both adrenal glands

 Primary aldosteronism can lead to high blood pressure and low potassium levels.
 These complications in turn can lead to other problems.

 Persistently elevated blood pressure can lead to problems with your heart and kidneys, including: